wcj365/healthcare/prep_notes/online_session_04.md

 # Online Session Session 04 Sept 15 - Chapter 5 Medical Technology

+## Prelude
+- Homework assignment 03
+    - Cite a source and provide the reference.
+Don't just provide references.
+    - Adhere to the APA format
+- Team formation
+- Team project

 ## Define Technology (Merriam Webster Dictionary)

 > The practical application of knowledge especially in a particular area.